JaafarAlMuallim/JaafarAlMuallim/README.md

 <h1>Hi there 👋 I'm Jaafar Al Muallim</h1>

 <h3> Software Enginering Student @ KFUPM </h3>
-I've started this journey with automation by using python and python libraries.
-Now I'm focusing more on web development using js.
-Next is app development using Flutter & dart
+I've started this journey with automation using python and python libraries.
+I took my time learning web development using nodeJs.
+Now is app development using Flutter & dart.

-- 🌱 I’m currently learning more about web development (Backend)
+- 🌱 I’m currently learning about app development (flutter & react native)
 - 👯 I’m looking to collaborate on any project with creative ideas
 - 📫 You Can contact me on: ja3far03@gmail.com